asizemore/aptviz/README.md

 3. *Simplex weights are unique.* Most functions should work regardless, but currently the code is not designed to handle non-unique weights.
 This will be removed in a later version.

 4. *Simplex ranks are unique.* Most functions should work regardless, but currently the code is not designed to handle non-unique ranks.
 This will be removed in a later version.

+5. *One representative per bar.* Functions are prepared for exactly one representative per bar.
+If multiple representatives are needed, for example if we wanted to use all minimal generators, consider adding all of those simplex ids within the one representative list in the `rep` column.

 ## Filtered simplicial complex viz